by Ana Hoffman 131 comments

 I was selling 125×125 in the right column.
 Terrible click-throughs.
 I even dropped the price way low… still no one renewed.
 The click thrus were that bad.

-Understandably, advertisers want to make the most of their advertising budget and invest into the blogs that might bring the biggest return.
+Understandably, advertisers want to get the most bang from their advertising buck by investing in blogs with the biggest potential return.

 How much traffic is enough?

-I’d say that you need close to 500 unique visitors per day to make any decent amount of money with advertising.
+I’d say that you need at least 500 unique visitors per day to make decent money from banner advertising.

-Sure you can make some with less and it’ll be up to you (and your potential sponsors) to decide.
+Sure you can make some money with less traffic.

 2. BANNER PLACEMENT

-This is something you’ll have to test on your blog – one size doesn’t fit all.
+This is something you’ll have to test for yourself – one size doesn’t fit all.

-For Lisa Irby, 728X90 spot at the top of her blog and site performs the best.
+For Lisa Irby, the 728X90 spot at the top of her site performed the best.

-You can also add banner advertisement within the content of your home page or posts, like Yaro Starak does.
+You can also add banner advertisement within the content of your home page or posts, like Yaro Starak did.

-Yes, it’s true that readers can develop “banner blindness” for 125X125 ad spots in the sidebar, but I think it all depends on how you do it.
+Sure readers can develop “banner blindness” for 125X125 ad spots in the sidebar, but it might depend on where they see (or don’t see!) them.

 I bet it gets killer click-throughs, especially for this one that mentions “Playboy Mansion”.
 I need to get me one of those… LOL